tinuwalther/Covid19CH/README.md

 ### Scheduled Tasks

 The beginner account can create one scheduler.
-The scheduler expire every month, but it can be extended!
+The scheduler expire every four weeks, but it can be extended!

 The scheduler can run dayli for a beginner account and can schedule Python-scripts to run.
 And it will be run using the scheduler's default Python version (currrently Python 2.7), to change this behavior add _python3.8 /home/myusername/myproject/myscript.py_ in the task page.